Sale of Goods Act 1979

 The Sale of Goods Act 1979 (c.
-54) is an Act of the Parliament of the United Kingdom which regulated English contract law and UK commercial law in respect of goods that are sold and bought.
+4) is an act of the Parliament of the United Kingdom which regulates English contract law and UK commercial law in respect of goods that are sold and bought.
 The Act consolidated the original Sale of Goods Act 1893 and subsequent legislation, which in turn had codified and consolidated the law.
 Since 1979, there have been numerous minor statutory amendments and additions to the 1979 act.
-It was replaced for some aspects of consumer contracts from 1 October 2015 by the Consumer Rights Act 2015 (c 15) but remains the primary legislation underpinning business-to-business transactions involving selling or buying goods.
+It was replaced for some aspects of consumer contracts from 1 October 2015 by the Consumer Rights Act 2015 (c 22) but remains the primary legislation underpinning business-to-business transactions involving selling or buying goods.

-The act applies to contracts where property in 'goods' is transferred or agreed to be transferred for a monetary consideration, in other words: where property (ownership) in personal chattels is sold.
+The act applies to contracts where property in 'goods' is transferred or agreed to be transferred for a monetary consideration, in other words: where property (ownerstop) in personal chattels is sold.

+Provisions

 Part I

 Part I (section 1) states that the act applies to contracts of sale of goods made on or after 1 January 1894.
 This was the date when the Sale of Goods Act 1893 took effect.